collinbarrett/FilterLists/README.md

 [![License](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://github.com/collinbarrett/FilterLists/blob/master/LICENSE)
 [![Website](https://img.shields.io/website-up-down-green-red/http/shields.io.svg)](https://filterlists.com/)

-# The NEW FilterLists
 [filterlists.com](https://filterlists.com)

 FilterLists is the independent and comprehensive directory of all public filter lists for advertisements, trackers, malware, and annoyances.
 For more information on its purpose and function, check out [Start](https://filterlists.com/start/).

-## Legacy Site

-The legacy site is still live over at [v1.filterlists.com](https://v1.filterlists.com).
-Note that the legacy site is for archival purposes only and will no longer be updated.

 ## Contributions
 See [CONTRIBUTING](https://github.com/collinbarrett/FilterLists/blob/master/CONTRIBUTING.md).